 Monteverdi Choir

-Through a combination of consummate technique, historically-inspired performance practice and a strong appreciation for visual impact, the Choir constantly strives to bring fresh perspectives, immediacy, and drama to its performances.
+Through a combination of consummate technique and historically inspired performance practice, the Choir constantly strives to bring fresh perspectives, immediacy and drama to its performances.

 Patron: HM The King